deephyper/deephyper/docs/search/nas/model/space/index.rst

 VariableNode
 ------------

-A ``VariableNode`` represent a node of our structure with a set of possible operations.
+A ``VariableNode`` represents a node of our structure with a set of possible operations.
 It means the agent will have to act to choose one of these operations.

 ::